Geometry of collapsing and free deformation retraction: Preliminaries

-\begin{definition} Let $K$ be a complex, and let $A$ and $B$ be simplices of the complex $K$ such that \begin{enumerate}[nosep] \item $B$ is a face of $A$. \item there is no simplex $C \in K,\ C \neq A$ such that $B$ is a face of $C$. \end{enumerate} Then we say that there is a elementary simplicial collapse of the complex $K$ on the subcomplex $K' = K \setminus \{A, B\}$ across the simplex $A$ from the face $B$, and write $K \collapse{B}{A} K'$. \end{definition}
+Let $K$ be a simplicial complex, and let $A \in K$ be a simplex with a \emph{free face} $B \in K$, that is, $B$ is a face of $A$ and is not contained in any simplex of $K$ other than $A$.
+An \emph{elementary simplicial collapse} of $K$ across $A$ from $B$ is the removal of the simplices $A$ and $B$, resulting in the subcomplex $K' = K \setminus \{A, B\}$.
+We denote this operation by $K \collapse{B}{A} K'$.